shyamgj1900/tp/docs/DeveloperGuide.md

 ❕ Notes about the methods:

 `moduleDb` is an instance of `ModuleDb` that contains a hashmap, relating each module's code (key) to its respective `ModuleDetails` (value).
-For storing a module, a`ModuleDetails` instance corresponding to a kwy module code is appended to list in `moduleList`
+For storing a module, a `ModuleDetails` instance corresponding to a module code is appended to list in `moduleList`

 The input format for storage and deletion of modules is as follows: